tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 You are encouraged to peruse the Doxygen for class ``TraceHelperForDevice`` to find the details of these methods; but to summarize ...

-There are twice as many methods available for ascii tracing as there were for pcap tracing.
+There are twice as many methods available for ASCII tracing as there were for pcap tracing.
 This is because, in addition to the pcap-style model where traces from each unique node/device pair are written to a unique file, we support a model in which trace information for many node/device pairs is written to a